antoniocarrion11/GekkoBot/README.md

 Shout Out Jacob AKA Jacoby & Meyers AKA ThirstyJGerzty for the lombok plugin.
 It significantly cut down the horrible boiler plate getters and setters.
-Unfortunately i've been thinking about doing a builder patter for these objects.
+Unfortunately i've been thinking about doing a builder pattern for these objects.
 Though I don't know if that makes any sense at all, and for some reason i'm just blaming spring boot for what a mess this looks like.
 Goddamn springboot.